sgibson91/binderhub-deploy/README.md

 This repo is based on the following set of deployment scripts for Google Cloud: [nicain/binder-deploy](https://github.com/nicain/binder-deploy)

+You will require a Microsoft Azure account and subscription.
+A Free Trial subscription can be obtained [here](https://azure.microsoft.com/en-gb/free/).
+You will be asked to provide a credit card for verification purposes.
+**You will not be charged.**
+Your resources will be frozen once your subscription expires, then deleted if you do not reactivate your account within a given time period.

 **List of scripts:**
 * [**setup.sh**](#setupsh)
 * [**deploy.sh**](#deploysh)